 The Nigeria Immigration Service (NIS) is under the leadership of the Comptroller General, the head of the agency.

 Past and Current Comptroller General of the Nigeria Immigration Service (NIS)

 Since its inception, the agency for security and immigration has had numerous leaders.

 Alhaji Idris Isah Jere is the acting Comptroller-General Immigration Service – Ag.
-CGIS since 2021.
+CGIS in 2022.

 Table showing the past and present Comptrollers-General of NIS

 |1||E. H. Harrison, Esq||Chief Federal Immigration Officer||1962 – 1966|

 |2||J. E. Onugogu, Esq||Chief Federal Immigration Officer||1966 – 1967|